 If you decide to sell your house and split the profits, you have many options for selling it.

-If you want to stay in the house and have your ex move out, that can be documented too, and then you will be solely responsible for the mortgage.
+If you want to stay in the house and have your ex move out, that can be documented too, and then you will be solely responsible for the mortgage payment.

-How is a House Split in a Divorce?
+How is a Property Split in a Divorce?

-In legal proceedings, your home will be known as the “former matrimonial home.”
+In legal divorce proceedings, your home will be known as the “former matrimonial home.”